BakingQueen74

 Frozen Berry Smoothie

-For me I love the simplicity of simply grabbing a bag of frozen mixed berries from the freezer and blending along with some milk of choice.
-This makes the basis of a lovely thick smoothie, since the frozen berries give a great thick texture.
+I love the simplicity of grabbing a bag of frozen mixed berries from the freezer and blending them with your milk of choice.
+Frozen berries create a lovely thick, creamy smoothie without needing ice.

 How to Ensure Your Smoothie is Thick

-If you are using fresh berries instead of frozen, if your blender if powerful enough to handle it you can add in some ice cubes to compensate for the softer berries.
+If you are using fresh berries instead of frozen, if your blender if powerful enough to handle ice, you can add in some ice cubes to compensate for the softer berries.

 Avoid blending for too long, just blend for long enough that your berry smoothie is nice and thick.